Me watching an exciting conversation between Francois Mitjavile (Tertre Roteboeuf) and Anne Bjurner

-The next wine in line was 1934 Ausone, mature fruit, silky, very delicate and tasty, yet in fine balance, but the acidity is well-pronounced.
+The next wine in line was 1934 Ausone, mature fruit, silky, delicate, and tasty, yet in fine balance, but the acidity is well-pronounced.
 Impressive old wine.
 92p.

-1964 Petrus tasted like a bottle kept under pristine conditions - youthful dark colour, almost black ink, powerful, extraordinary complexity, structure, depth and length.
+1964 Petrus tasted like a bottle kept under pristine conditions - youthful dark color, almost black ink, powerful, extraordinary complexity, structure, depth, and length.
 Unquestionably the best wine of the dinner.
 Heavenly stuff.
 99p.

-We finished dinner with a curious 19th-century bottle of Yquem, which probably was from a vintage between 1891 and 1893.
+We finished dinner with a curious 19th-century Yquem bottle, probably from a vintage between 1891 and 1893.

 Three versions of Clos des Lunes